Azure/azure-sdk/docs/android/design.md

 }
 ```

+> TODO: Link concrete example of an async client class from the Android repository.

 {% include requirement/MUST id="android-async-framework" %} use [Android retro future's][RetroFuture] `CompletableFuture` to provide consumers with a high-quality async API.

-{% include requirement/MUST id="android-async-rxjava" %} additionally provide a separate library containing an RxJava-based async client containing all service methods.
-The RxJava-based API must be contained within a separate library from the main library with the suffix `-rx`, e.g. `azure-someservice-rx`.
-Clients for this library must adhere to the async client naming conventions outlined above.

 {% include requirement/MUSTNOT id="android-async-streaming" %} write custom APIs for streaming or async operations.
 Make use of the existing functionality offered in the Azure core library.
 Discuss proposed changes to the Azure core library with the [Architecture Board].
 Refer to the [Azure Core Types](#using-azure-core-types) section for more information.

 #### Service Client Creation

-{% include requirement/MUSTNOT id="android-client-constructors" %} provide any `public` or `protected` constructors in the service client, except where necessary to support mock testing.
+{% include requirement/MUSTNOT id="android-client-constructors" %} provide any `public` or `protected` constructors in the service client.
 Keep visibility to a minimum by using package-private constructors that may only be called by types in the same package, and then enable instantiation of the service client through the use of service client builders, detailed below.

 {% include requirement/MUST id="android-service-client-fluent-builder" %} offer a fluent builder API for constructing service clients named `<service_name>ClientBuilder`, which must support building a sync service client instance and an async service client instance (where appropriate).
 It must offer `buildClient()` and `buildAsyncClient()` API to create a synchronous and asynchronous service client instance, respectively.
 Shown in the first code sample below is a generalized template, and following that is a stripped-down example builder.